 Competitive Analysis – Mastercard Marketing Strategy

 It is competing with companies in the global payments industry, which is dominated by cash and cheques.
 This accounts for approximately 85% of all world’s retail payments.
-Other payment options that a company can compete with include card-based, such as a debit or credit card, prepaid card, and non-card-based payments such as crypto-currency and contactless payments.
+Other payment options that a company can compete with includes card-based, such as debit or credit cards, prepaid cards, and non-card-based payments such as crypto-currency and contactless payments.

 Mastercard is also being dominated by fintech companies, government-initiated digital payment systems, and small players in the payments industry such as payment banks, Visa, and Fintech.

 Markets in developed countries face different challenges, such as alternative modes of payment and fintech companies.
 This is hindering the company’s growth while emerging markets are good for the company.
 The industry is experiencing a shift in the demand dynamics due to factors such as an increase in per capita income, increased literacy rate, automation within the financial sector, and customers finding it easier to use digital and interrelated products and services such as debit/credit cards, merchant acquiring such as POS/Mobile-Pos machines and travel & leisure.

 Mastercard customers are tech-savvy people looking for digital media for their daily transactions and ease of use.
 The majority of its customers fall within the 20-40 age range in the B2C segment, while the B2B segment ( business-to-business) includes customers from Government/ private organizations that span borders globally.

 You May Also Like: